zanata/zanata-platform/docs/installation/linux-installation.md

 4. It should be done now.
 Run `zanata-cli --help` for the usage of the client.

 ### With yum

+**Note: If you have previously installed `zanata-cli` with Ivy or 0install, you need to uninstall it first**

+---

 1. Install `epel-zanata` repo

         cd /etc/yum.repos.d ; sudo wget https://repos.fedorapeople.org/dchen/zanata/epel-zanata.repo